• Skip to primary navigation

 Overhead shot of a wide brimmed bowl filled with lentil soup, garnished with fresh thyme and celery leaves.
 Spoonful of soup.
 Crusty bread on the side.
 Pin text reads: Bavarian-style German Lentil Soup, Adapted from Der Rheinlander, Chef Horst Mager, Portland, Oregon US

-Savory and satisfying, this classic Bavarian lentil soup with vegetables is simmered in a hearty beef and bacon base.
-Adapted from Chef Horst Mager's original recipe, as served at Der Rheinlander restaurant in Portland, Oregon [1963-2017].
+Savory and satisfying, this classic Bavarian Lentil Soup with vegetables is simmered in a hearty beef and bacon base.

 Overhead shot of a wide brimmed bowl filled with lentil soup, garnished with fresh thyme and celery leaves.
 Spoonful of soup.
 Crusty bread on the side.